Postage stamps and postal history of New South Wales: First stamps

 In 1842 regular mail service was carried by steamer between Melbourne and Sydney, and the first mail packet from Britain arrived in 1844.
-An act of 1848 reformed the postal system and authorized the use of stamps; the first stamps appeared on 1 January 1850.
+An act of 1848 reformed the postal system and authorised the use of stamps; the first stamps appeared on 1 January 1850.
 They were locally produced, and depicted a scene of Sydney and its harbour, thus becoming known as the "Sydney Views".
 The 1d, 2d, and 3d stamps were separately engraved, and then re-engraved and retouched over the next year, yielding dozens of varieties.

 In 1851 the colony switched to a more conventional design, a profile of Queen Victoria wearing a laurel wreath, first in a somewhat crude rendition, then a better one in 1853.
 The colony also took the unusual step of using paper watermarked with the denomination, a practice that resulted in a number of mismatches between watermark and printed denomination that are rare and highly prized today.

 In 1854 the colony issued 6d and 1/- stamps printed locally, from plates engraved by Perkins Bacon in England.
 These were large square stamps with the standard profile of Victoria wearing a diadem, framed with a hexagon and octagon respectively.
 The designs were reused for 5d and 8d in 1855.

 In 1856 a Perkins Bacon design was also adopted for the lower values as well.
-The inking of all these was highly variable, and there are dozens of distinct color varieties.
+The inking of all these was highly variable, and there are dozens of distinct colour varieties.
 The use of perforation began in 1860; unfortunately for collectors, the stamps were very closely spaced, the perforating process not well controlled, and it is unusual to find stamps from before 1899 where the perforation does not touch or cut into the design on one or more sides.

 The first 5-shilling stamp was issued in 1861, and it was notable for being a round design resembling a medallion.
 In 1861, new designs were created by De La Rue and printed both in London and the colony.